lotanbar/MediaMagic/README.md

   <img src="./assets/new_output.gif" alt="Description of GIF" />
 </div>

-## Status
+## Important Notes:

-⚠️ Currently available in development mode only due to ongoing integration issues with FFmpeg binaries in the production build.
+⚠️ Since the app requires FFmpeg to be installed, and due to my inability to create an AIO installer for the final build.
+A script is provided in this repo.
+Otherwise, u could follow the manual quick start instructions.

-⚠️ A white screen might sometimes be opened with the main app for no reason.
-Since the issue is not consistent I was unable to solve it.
+⚠️ The app could randomly open a second instance.
+Unfortunately I was unable to reproduce this bug since and was unable to solve it.

-## Platform Support

-- ✅ Windows: Fully tested and supported
-- ⚡ Linux/MacOS: Not yet tested
+⚠️ The app was developed using Windows 10, Although there isn't particular reason is shouldn't, the app might not work in other OS.

-## Prerequisites
+## Manual quick start:

 1. FFmpeg installation required: